 During the expansion of european enlightenment and colonial conquest, our relationship to land began to change both by force and as a means of survival.
 As people of color and indigenous communities were removed from their homelands and forced to work the land their relationship to place within nature and themselves became deeply wounded.
 Wilderness represented a complex paradigm of both freedom and danger.** LGBTQ+ communities were also faced with a complex paradigm in relationship to land and place.

-Prior to colonial expansion, these individuals were seen as an embodiment of both the masculine and feminine energies, and were held in high esteem by their communities.
+Prior to colonial expansion, LGBTQ+ and Two-Spirit individuals were seen as an embodiment of both the masculine and feminine energies, and were held in high esteem by their communities.
 They often took on the roles of healers, teachers, guides, and shamans because of this.
-In nature, there are many beings who also hold the ability to shift genders.
-Beings such as the Ash tree, and the Avocado.*** Yet during colonial era, LGBTQ+ individuals were seen as unnatural because they did not fit into the gender binaries of colonial culture, and they were sought to be eradicated.
+(In nature, there are many beings who also hold the ability to shift genders.
+Beings such as the Ash tree, and the Avocado).*** Yet during colonial era, LGBTQ+ individuals were seen as unnatural because they did not fit into the gender binaries of colonial culture, and they were sought to be eradicated.

 Our deep ancestral wounds related to nature have also come with attacks on our basic human rights.
 As we are denied freedom and safety to be ourselves we are also forced into unhealthy environments, or unsafe experiences in relationship to nature.
-We find more comfort in urban spaces because of this.
+We find more comfort in urban spaces because of our close proximity to eachother, and the lack of rural.
 The industrial lifestyles that we fall into removes us from a intimate relationship with nature and as a result we lack access to natural ways of living and healing making us dependent on pharmaceuticals and processed foods.
 In this way we lack the efficacy to take care of ourselves and our community, and we blindly follow toxic current culture handed to us.